National Park Service

 🔍 Key Features Breakdown

-• Interactive Maps & Navigation: Provides detailed, GPS-enabled maps for trails and points of interest, ensuring users stay oriented even in sprawling wilderness areas.
+• Authoritative Interactive Maps: Provides detailed navigation including trails and points of interest, ensuring users stay oriented even in remote wilderness areas where physical markers may be sparse.

-• Real-Time Alerts & News: Keeps users informed on park closures, weather warnings, and scheduled events directly from the official source.
+• Real-Time Alerts & News: Keeps visitors safe and informed regarding sudden park closures, weather warnings, and scheduled ranger-led events.

 🎨 User Experience & Design